Dr. Lucien Cremaldi

 Office: 108 Lewis Hall

-In 2000 we began studying B-mesons and CP violation at the SLAC B factory BABAR experiment.
+In 2000 our group at the University of Mississippi began studying B-mesons and CP violation at the SLAC B factory on the BaBar experiment.
 Measurements from this experiment firmly associated CP violating effects with the weak phases in the CKM matrix.
-Many high statistics B-meson branching fractions, Dalitz plot analyses, rare decays, and measurements of CKM elements are still being performed with the data.
-In 2013 we began working on the Belle II experiment.
-At 80 times the luminosity of BABAR, there is a great potential to discover Beyond Standard Model (BSM) physics in B-meson decays.
+In 2013 we began working on the Belle II experiment at the SuperKEKB accelerator in Japan.
+At 80 times the luminosity of BaBar , there is a great potential to discover Beyond Standard Model (BSM) physics in B-meson decays.
+I am currently focusing my research on BSM physics that may be associated with B→D*ℓν and B→D*τν decays.

-In the 20 year lead-up to the LHC we worked on the CMS Pixel Detector and the CMS Hadron Calorimeter.
-In 2009 experimentation at the Large Hadron Collider began at CERN when the first 7 TeV collisions were realized.
+With great discovery potential of the Large Hadron Collider (LHC) at CERN our group began working on the CMS Pixel Detector and the CMS Hadron Calorimeter circa 2000.
+In 2009 experimentation at the LHC began operating with 7 TeV collisions were realized.
 We studied QCD jet topologies, top quarks, and h→μ μ decays.
 In summer 2012 a Higgs boson was discovered at 125 GeV/c2.
-The LHC is now searching for super-symmetry, which if discovered will radically change our view of the Standard Model.
+Now at 14 TeV the LHC searching for beyond standard model phenomena in its data, including super-symmetric particles.